Frequently Asked Questions

 Can you tell me more about Northwest Suburban College?

-Northwest Suburban College is a nonprofit local health sciences college, located in suburban Rolling Meadows, IL.
-We are single-minded about our mission as educators: to graduate students in healthcare, focusing on high-quality academics and building applicable skills through hands-on learning.
+Northwest Suburban College is a non-profit health sciences college located in suburban Rolling Meadows, IL.
+We are single-minded about our mission as educators: to graduate students in science and healthcare while focusing on high-quality academics and building applicable skills through hands-on learning.
 Our tailored programs are offered to prepare students for employment in high-demand fields.
 For most of our programs, classes are conveniently offered every month.

 Our typical students are non-traditional, adult learners seeking new employment opportunities, re-entry into the workforce, a career change, or growth prospects in their current industry.